michaelgroh/php-image-resizer/README.md

 ## Install

 1. Place resize.php in to your web root.
-2. Add the following to your web config:
+2. Add the following to your web config (**do not use .htaccess**, see note below):

 	RewriteCond %{DOCUMENT_ROOT}/cache%{REQUEST_URI} -f
 	RewriteRule .* /cache%{REQUEST_URI} [L]
+	RewriteCond %{REQUEST_URI} !^/cache/
 	RewriteRule ^(.*)/([0-9]{1,4})(h|w|sqp|sqc)(/.*\.(jpg|png))$ /resize.php?size=$2&method=$3 [L]

-**Please Note: I did not test the web config in an .htaccess file.
-I added this directly to the web site config.**
+Please Note: I tried to make this project compatible with .htaccess files but ran in to a wall with the rewrite.
+I don't need this feature myself so I moved on to other things.

 ## Usage